What is an Asset Acquisition?

 As the target becomes more dependent on the new owner of those assets, the opportunity to acquire the rest of the operation, either by gaining a controlling interest through stock purchases or buying the company outright, can often be accomplished with relatively little effort.
 Think of this as biting off small pieces of the cake over time, as opposed to eating it in one go.
 This transaction structuring is often the responsibility of those in corporate finance roles.

-Use of an asset acquisition can often be productive when buyout offers are rejected by the target company.
-This approach is also a viable alternative when the chances of being able to purchase enough shares and gain enough support from shareholders to mount a hostile takeover are somewhere between slim and none.
+An asset acquisition can often be productive when stock buyout offers are rejected by the target company.
+Such an approach is also a viable alternative when the chances of being able to purchase enough shares and gain enough support from shareholders to mount a hostile takeover are somewhere between slim and none.

 While the exact process for managing the asset acquisition may require slowly gaining control of key assets and weakening the target until selling is the only real option, a carefully crafted acquisition of assets can result in generating a substantial amount of profit over time.
 There may, however, be techniques that the target company can apply to prevent such acquisitions and takeovers from happening.
 These techniques are often known as poison pills.